rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 $$

 ## Translating abstract problem into code

-To solve any problem with code, it needs to be specified precisely.
-In natural sciences, the precision in a problem statement is achieved through the use of mathematical notation.
-The translation of the problem statement to code therefore involves switching multiple times between math formulas and the code.
-This math-to-code translation is an essential skill in mathematical modeling.

-Now to proceed with our solution, we need to a way to represent concepts like 'shape' in code and provide a way to compute their areas and perimeters.
+For a numerical solution, we need to a way to represent concepts like 'any shape' in code and provide a way to compute its area and perimeter.

 ### Representing a shape
 One way to represent a shape is as a list of two dimensional points.
-Each point in the list is either a tuple of its $x$ and $y$ coordinates or a tuple of its distance from origin $r$ and the angle $\theta$ of the line connecting the point to the origin.
-This representation is called the polar or the $(r,\theta)$ representation.
+Each point in the list is either a pair of its $x$ and $y$ coordinates or a tuple of $r$ and $\theta$ coordinates.
+Both representations are equivalent and are shown in the figure below.
 We'll need both representations for our solution.
-It is a simple matter to translate an $(r, \theta)$ point to an $(x, y)$ point and back.
+It is simple to translate an $(r, \theta)$ point to an
+$(x, y)$ point and below we will include a utility function `pol2cart()` to do just that.

 <figure>
     <img src="{{site.url}}/assets/img/xyrtheta.png" alt='hello' width='400' style='margin: 10px;'>
     <figcaption></figcaption>
 </figure>

-How can we ensure that a list of points form a closed loop?
-Loosely speaking, for points to lie on a loop, we have to be able tell if given two points are next to each other.
+Ok so we have a list of points, but how can we ensure that this list represents a shape and not just a random cloud of points?
+For points to be on a shape, we need to be able to go to the next or the previous point from the current one.
 This property is called _ordering_.
-Without the ability to tell adjoining points, we cant compute the perimeter.
-After all, perimeter is the sum of distances between adjacent points.
+Without the ability to tell adjacent points, we cant compute the perimeter.
+After all, perimeter is precisely the sum of distances between adjacent points.

 A simple way to get an ordered list of random points on a plane is to loop through angles between $0$ through
-$360^\circ$ and assign a random radius to each point.
-The listing below shows our point-generation.
+$360^\circ$ and assign a random radius to each point, as shown in the code below.

 ```python
 def generate_points(n_points):